 Thus, in sixth grade, his first year of junior high, he exploded into a track superstar — the fastest junior high miler in the city of Albuquerque.
-In fact, through all of junior high and high school, he won every race he ever ran … with one exception.
+In fact, through all of junior high and high school, he won every race he ever ran.

 During the spring of his thirteenth year, when he was in eighth grade and already semi-famous in track circles across the southwest, his school travelled to a track meet up north, near the Four Corners, in the town of Farmington, New Mexico.
 It was a small track meet, and neither Jonas’s teammates nor his coach expected that he would have any difficulty winning.
 Jonas alone never took his victories for granted, nor did he ever underestimate any of his opponents, and this was a large part of his success.

 The mile began late in the day, when the air turned cool.
 Large shark-shaped clouds swam down from the north, and the horizon looked slate-blue.
 It was a cinder track.
 The infield grass was not green but brown.
 As Jonas situated himself at the starting line, he did not notice the black-haired boy two lanes to his right, whose name was Kristy Reed, and who was the only competitor at this meet representing his school.
 But it wouldn’t have mattered either way if Jonas had noticed him, for he’d never in his life seen him, or heard his name.
 Neither did Jonas know that, like him, this same boy had also never lost a race — though his running career, if it could even be called that, was far more haphazard, his competition far less intense.

 That afternoon, then, when the starting gun went off, Jonas leapt into the lead, as he always did, and came out of the first turn already ten meters ahead of the second group of runners.
 He ran alone.
 He always ran alone.
 His long legs churned softly.
 They ate up the backstretch.
-From the infield grass his teammates cheered him on, and a silver discus flashed like a little flying saucer in the sharp western light.
+From the infield grass his teammates cheered him on.
+A silver discus flashed like a miniature flying saucer in the sharp western light.